sdemchenko/kyiv-table-tennis/schedule_en.md

 * 7:50 AM.
 "Grand-Prix". 🏆 A 0-100 non-ranking tournament.
 Register on the eve.
 * 9:30 AM.
 "Solom'yanka". 🏆 A 0-100 non-ranking tournament.
 Register on the eve.
 * 10:00 AM.
 "Breiks". 🏆 A 0-100 ranking tournament.
 * 10:00 AM.
-RC "Leader". 🏆 A kids tournament.
+RC "Leader", September 28. 🏆 A kids tournament.
 Three difficulty levels.
 * 10:00 AM - 12:00 PM.
 Sports School "Leader".
 A ladder competition (the Tuesday+Thursday+Saturday group).
 * 10:30 AM.
 "Orion". 🏆 A 0-25 ranking tournament.
 * 11:30 AM.
 "Pokolinnia". 🏆 A 0-100 non-ranking tournament.